magicmark/programming-protips-wiki/src/protips/dont-outsmart-typechecker.md

 cases, it's warning you about a potential runtime error.
 In this case, perhaps the movie hasn't been released yet, and therefore hasn't been assigned a rating.

-In general, we can't "trust" data that comes from "the outside world" - e.g. the network, parsing files on disk etc. Using [guards][guards] or [schemas](ajv) may help here.
+In general, we can't "trust" data that comes from "the outside world" (the network, parsing files on disk etc).
+Using [guards][guards] or [schemas](ajv) may help here.

 [guards]: /return-early/
 [ajv]: https://github.com/ajv-validator/ajv